 BC Registry Services – All businesses are required to register with BC Registry Services within 56 days of receiving your name request number.
 If you are registering an Incorporation, you will need to go to www.corporateonline.gov.bc.ca.
 If you register your business as a Sole Proprietorship or as a Partnership, you can register your business through BC Registery Services’ OneStop Portal located at www.bcbusinessregistry.ca.

 WorkSafeBC-If your business will be hiring employees or workers, you will be required to register with WorkSafeBC.
 This can be done either through the BC Registery Services’ OneStop Portal or directly through WorkSafeBC (www.worksafebc.ca/insurance/registering_for_coverage/register_with_worksafe/default.asp)

 Ministry of Finance – If you are selling PST taxable goods or services, you will need to register with the Ministry of Finance for your PST number.
 Small sellers who have sales under $10,000 or businesses that only sell non-taxable or tax-exempt goods and services do not need to register for a PST number.
 For more information on whether your business will be required to register for a PST number, visit www2.gov.bc.ca/gov/content/taxes/sales-taxes/pst/register

 Canada Revenue Agency – All businesses, including sole proprietors, contractors, consultants, small business owners and entrepreneurs

 - Apply for a Business License

 If your business is based or operates inside of a municipality, you will be required to obtain a business license through the municipality.
-To purchase a business license for Burns Lake, stop by the Village of Burns Lake Office
+To purchase a business license for Burns Lake, contact or stop by the Village of Burns Lake Office